NicolasGuilloux/elm-workshop/docs/First_Steps.md

 I will not describe what NodeJS does exactly, neither how the SCSS works.
 NodeJS builds the assets using [Parcel](https://parceljs.org/) and put them in `/public/static`.
 SCSS gives the style of your application.
 If you want to learn more, I let you Google it.

-I will not describe what NodeJS does exactly, neither how the SCSS works.
-NodeJS builds the assets using [Parcel](https://parceljs.org/) and put them in `/public/static`.

 ## Folder arborescence